Fried Cherry Hand Pies

 My favorite of those sweet treats was fried hand pies.
 Sometimes they were peach, sometimes apple, and once in a while, cherry!

-Hand pies are traditionally made with pie crust filled with pie filling, then folded, sealed, and fried in hot oil.
+Hand pies are traditionally made of pie crust filled with pie filling, then folded, sealed, and fried in hot oil.
 Sometimes they’re dusted with confectioner’s sugar or have a simple sugar glaze.
 They’re called hand pies because they’re small and portable enough to be eaten out of hand.

 This recipe simplifies the traditional process by using refrigerated, canned biscuits for the crust and purchased canned pie filling.
-It’s the perfect dessert for days when time is short and kids love to help crimp the edges of the little half-moon pies.
+It’s the perfect dessert for days when time is short, and kids love to help crimp the edges of the little half-moon pies.

-🛒 Ingredient Notes
+Ingredient Notes

 Ingredients needed for making fried cherry hand pies.

-This post contains affiliate links.
+This post may contain affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

 Canned Biscuits (Any brand you want.
 I typically choose Pillsbury’s Grands!
 Southern Homestyle.)